Not All Consent to Settle Features are Created Equal

 As the AVP of Client Service for NCMIC, I can tell you that one of the areas of malpractice insurance that may seem straightforward but that is often misunderstood is the “Consent to Settle” feature.
 Toss in the “Hammer Clause” and you have a recipe for confusion.

-by A.J.
-Simpson in Malpractice Insurance on Thursday, April 2, 2015
+Posted in Policy Features on Thursday, April 2, 2015

 Just this week one of our client representatives received a call from a disgruntled doctor who was asking about these very features because his former insurer hadn’t explained them when he purchased his old policy – and it cost him in the end.
 So, I thought I’d take a minute to provide a refresher on the all-important true consent to settle provision of all NCMIC malpractice insurance policies.